jasonwee/MyReactJS/docs/README.md

 Install the Node Version Manager (NVM) for Node.js.
 This program helps you manage different Node.js versions on a single system.

 JSX = JavaScript Xml

+need 2 scripts
+* react : to create element
+* react-dom : to render elements to dom.